infiniteflight/infiniteflight-docs/legal/privacy.md

 We’ll post any changes we make to our privacy notice on this page and, if they’re significant changes we’ll let you know within the Game of through an announcement through our Services.

-Last Revision: November 11th, 2024 (updated DPO details)
+Last Revision: November 19th, 2025 (updated entity name from Infinite Flight LLC to Infinite Flight Corporation)